tokenika/eosfactory/teos/README.md

 $ $eosf bootstrap contract token eosio.token.cpp
 #     template contract: /mnt/c/Workspaces/EOS/contracts/token
 ```
 The second positional parameter name the template used.
-Templates are in directory `eosfactory/templates`.
+TemplateCreates are in directory `eosfactory/templates`.
 Currently, only one `cpp` template is available.

 Now, let you open *Visual Studio Code* in the `token` contract directory.
 Do `CTR+SHIFT+P`, chose `Open Folder...` (or `#+SHIFT+P` chose `Open...` with Mac), browse to the directory.
 Please, be sure that you have installed the `C/C++` extension to the *VS code*.